What Is Stewardship at Saint Pius X?

 When people begin to see all they have as a gift from their Creator, they begin to treat those gifts differently.
 Their time, talents, and treasures are seen as more valuable.
 We then act to return those gifts to God, first giving of the finest gifts given to us.
 We seek to serve God and God’s Kingdom before serving any of our more personal wants.

 In turn, these gifts are received by the Body of Christ with honor.
 Each person has a gift that no one else can give to the Christian community.
 The community then must be a good steward with what its members have shared.
+HERE is a link for more information.

 This way of life has served as a foundation for Saint Pius X Catholic Church.
 From Dolan Manor, an independent living facility for older adults with low incomes built on parish property, to the We Care Committee, a group which works to determine how a portion of our offertory will be tithed back to the Triad community at large, the parish has sought ways to be a good steward.
 The parish as institution has served as a positive example to its individual members and the members have responded in kind.